42 Door Types Illustrated Guide

 36. Decorative Window

 Different types of doors utilize glass, but a decorative window door introduces an artistic flair that emphasizes form over function.
-For the homeowner who wishes to dress up their front door while also letting in more light, a decorative window door can be a great solution.
+A decorative window door can be a great solution for the homeowner who wishes to dress up their front door while also letting in more light.

 37. Tudor

 Tudors are commonly used as entryway doors, usually as a set of double doors.
 Tudors have an imposing character, generally adorned with elaborate panels, grooves, and glass panels.
 Most Tudors have arched tops and a narrow lite in the middle, often embellished, that follow the general outline of the molding or the paneling (i.e., arched tops).
-Tudors are traditionally massive, thanks to their hardwood make.
+Tudors are traditionally massive since they're often made of hardwoods, such as oak.

 38. Four-Panel Half-Moon Window